corsairmarks/combined_silfae_revisited/mod/README.md

 * 4.0.2 Updates for 3.3.3/3.3.4 job updates (Death Priest, Death Chronicler, Chronicle Drone)
 * 5.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Use memory optimization feature for effects and triggers
+    * Remove now-unnecessary job overrides
-    * Update some job overrides with underlying changes
+    * Update remaining job overrides with underlying changes
-        * `head_researcher` - still need to be overwritten so enslaved Hologanglions can work it
-        * `enforcer` - Holowarriors and Hologenotypes want to work this job
-        * `soldier` - Holowarriors and Hologenotypes want to work this job
-        * `patrol_drone` - Holowarriors and Hologenotypes want to work this job
-        * `warrior_drone` - Holowarriors and Hologenotypes want to work this job
-    * Remove all other job overwrites!
     * Add `ai_weight` to custom assault armies, add "Resistance is Frugal" bonus unity to custom defensive armies
     * Polarizing Nexus buildings can store even more energy, and double in capacity when Global Production Strategy is researched (the base game updated Resource Silos this way)
     * Pop categories (social strata) updated with underlying trade multiplier changes